December 31, 2014

 Each paradigm stands or falls with its premises: “When the premises are certain, true, and primary, and the conclusion formally follows from them, this is demonstration, and produces scientific knowledge of a thing.”
 (Aristotle, Analytica)

-The axiomatic foundations of Orthodoxy are wrong and this fully explains its failure.
+The axiomatic foundations of Orthodoxy are wrong, and this fully explains its failure.
 From this does not follow that axiomatization is wrong.
 This is Leijonhufvud's error.

 Egmont Kakarot-Handtke

-For details of the big picture see cross-references Axiomatization.
+For details of the big picture, see cross-references Axiomatization.

-Wikimedia AXEC121i
+Graphic AXEC121i